bjan816/ThinkSpatial/README.md

 - Jared McDowall

 ## Project Information
-Our project is split into two parts, implementing a spatial skills test using Moodle, with the Code-Runner pluggin, and implemententing a prototype spatial skils game using Godot.
+Our project is split into two parts, implementing a spatial skills test using Moodle, with the Code-Runner plugin, and implementation a prototype spatial skills game using Godot.

 Code-Runner will be using traditional methods of spatial skills testing, using questions from studies and other tests.
 The reasoning behind using Code-Runner is the ease of use and the accessibility behind it as it is used by the tertiary sector.

-The game is a protoype that will be aimed at reinventing spatial skills testing, to make it more fun and enganging.
+The game is a prototype that will be aimed at reinventing spatial skills testing, to make it more fun and engaging.
 The idea is to be able to test spatial skills without it feeling like a test.

-A majority of group planning and collaboration was done through a shared Google drive.
+Most of the group planning and collaboration was done through a shared Google drive.
 Discussions were held through Discord and in-person.

-**Code-Runner Technologies:**
+**Code-Runner Technologies: **
 - Moodle
 - Code-Runner plugin for Moodle